andyjost/Sprite/docs/source/Quickstart.rst

 Saving Compiled Curry
 ---------------------

-Use :func:`curry.save` to save compiled Cury code to a file:
+Use :func:`curry.save` to save compiled Curry code to a file:

-    >>> curry.save(Peano, 'Peano.py')
+    >>> curry.save(Peano, 'Peano.py', goal='main')

-This can be used to inspect the compiled code.

-The generated program is given an interface similar to that of :ref:`sprite-exec`.
-Say ``Peano.py -h`` to see the command-line options.
-By default, running ``Peano.py`` starts an interactive prompt in the context of the ``Peano`` module.
-To evaluate a goal, supply it with ``-g``:
+Use this to see how Sprite compiles Curry into Python.

+If a goal was provided, as shown above, the file can be run as a standalone
+application:

 .. code-block:: bash

+    % chmod +x Peano.py
-    ./Peano.py -g main
+    % ./Peano.py
     S (S O)

-You can specify a default goal when saving the file.
-For instance:

-    >>> curry.save(Peano, 'Peano.py', default_goal='main')

-Now, running ``Peano.py`` with no arguments evaluates ``main``.

-The compiled module cannot be imported via CURRYPATH because it no longer resides in a ``.curry`` file.
-To load the compiled module, use :func:`curry.load`:
+To import the compiled module into Python, either import is as a regular Python module or use :func:`curry.load`:

+    >>> import sys
+    >>> sys.path.insert(0, '.')
+    >>> import Peano

+or

     >>> Peano = curry.load('Peano.py')

-This does everything the corresponding ``import`` statement would; so, for instance, the module is added to :data:`curry.modules`.
+Both methods add ``Peano`` to :data:`curry.modules`.

 .. _Python Tutorial: https://docs.python.org/3/tutorial/